 Both current employees and retirees at LBNL participate in UCRP.
 The University makes contributions to UCRP for LBNL employees based upon rates authorized by The Regents and is reimbursed by the DOE.
 The University also makes contributions to UCRP for LANL and LLNL retirees and terminated vested members whose benefits were retained in UCRP at the time the joint ventures were formed.
 The contributions for the LANL and LLNL are actuarially determined based upon a contractual arrangement with the DOE that incorporates a formula targeted to maintain the LANL and LLNL segments within UCRP at a 100-percent funded level.
 The University is reimbursed by the DOE for these contributions.
-To the extent the University has recorded a net pension liability (and related deferred inflows and outflows of resources) that will be reimbursed under DOE contracts, a receivable from the DOE is recorded.
-As of June 30, 2020 and 2019, the University reported \$1.0 billion and \$911.5 million, respectively, as other noncurrent Department of Energy receivables for pension liabilities.
-Contributions of \$137.7 million and \$225.6 million were deposited into UCRP on behalf of the DOE for the years ended June 30, 2020 and 2019, respectively.
+The net of the DOE pension asset or liability and the related deferred inflows and outflows of resources will be reimbursed under the contracts, and a receivable from the DOE or payable to the DOE is recorded.
+As of June 30, 2021 and 2020, the University reported \$0.6 billion and \$1.0 billion, respectively, as other noncurrent Department of Energy receivables for pension liabilities.
+Contributions of \$166.9 million and \$137.7 million were deposited into UCRP on behalf of the DOE for the years ended June 30, 2021 and 2020, respectively.